 And your hopes for the future?
 Personal hopes?

 Sindi: I think I should grow more and more as a person.
 Get more knowledgeable, and use my skills for the benefit of the communities that I’m working with, and hopefully will continue to be working with.
-And for ASAP, I think to meet the goals to get more community care centres in the next few years and to see the work progressing and going.
+And for ASAP, I think to meet the goals to get more drop-in centres in the next few years and to see the work progressing and going.

 What’s your favourite proverb or saying that you live by?